‘A miracle’: Woman alive after 2×4 flies off semi, smashes through windshield - NewsBreak

 Barbara Noble, the SUV driver hit by the 2×4, was on her normal drive to work when the accident happened.

 “I was just driving on the Whiteland road.
 It’s very dark, it’s very narrow, there are no lights out there,” said Noble.
-“I thought, ‘Oh here comes a semi coming through pretty quickly, his lights are very bright.'”Brian Laundrie’s dad assisting law enforcement in search for son, attorney says
+“I thought, ‘Oh here comes a semi coming through pretty quickly, his lights are very bright.'”3 hospitalized after unsecured mattress causes crash on I-65

 “As soon as that semi was even with me, then it just went ‘bam,'” said Noble.
 “The 2×4 shot off his truck and just went through my windshield.
 I can’t even tell you how loud it was.”